Becky's Daycare and Preschool

 If I get sick, I will let you know as quickly as possible so that you can make other arrangements for your child.
 I try to call the night before, but sometimes that’s impossible.
 If I wake up sick, I usually call around 6:00a.m.

-I will not care for a child who is feverish.
-If he has thrown up or had diarrhea within the last 24 hours please keep him or her home.
+I will not care for a child who are feverish.
+If your child has thrown up or had diarrhea within the last 48 hours please keep him or her home.
 If he or she has a pink eye he or she must be on antibiotic for 24 hours before he or she can attend.
 If your child is not feeling well, do not give him Tylenol to mask his or her symptoms.
 If your child throws up the night before and seems fine the next day, he or she is more than likely still contagious to the others.
-You must wait 24 hours.
+You must wait 48 hours.
 All children use the same toilet and washroom and they often "mouth" the same toys.
 They are often very affectionate with each other and it is very difficult to keep a sick child from infecting everyone else and this also helps so I don't get sick.

 Illnesses are defined as